IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia-setup.md

 grand_parent: Getting Started
 ---

-Insomina is the recommend tool to work with GraphQL, you can start with the free version and upgrade to [Paid version](https://insomnia.rest/pricing/) as you needs expand.
-The free version provide enough to start
+Insomina is the recommend tool to work with GraphQL,  start with the free version and upgrade to [Paid version](https://insomnia.rest/pricing/) as you needs grow.
+The free version provide should give you everything thing you need, paid version is geared towards stronger collatoration.
 * Save and run queries
 * Browse schema
 * Import/Export queries for sharing
 * Integrate with oAuth2

+## Asumptions
+This tutorial assume you are working with a production trial company.

 ## Setup

-### Install
+### Install Insomnia
 [Download the latest version](https://insomnia.rest/download/)

-## Setup Environment
+### Setup Environment

 Add following environment definition.
-You will need to download the clientId and clientSecret for your production application from the developortal and replace before saving.
+You will need to retreive the clientId and clientSecret for your production application from the developer portal.
 Instructions avialable from [here](https://developer.intuit.com/app/developer/qbo/docs/build-your-first-app).
-This tutorial assume you are working with a production trial company.

 ```json
 {